On the statistical theory of self-gravitating collisionless dark matter flow: Fundamental kinematic relations

 The enstrophy is related to the integral of the gradient of velocity field with contributions from both divergence and vorticity (Eq. \eqref{ZEqnNum266353}).

 We can introduce a different structure function that is relevant to enstrophy on different scales.
-For a tophat filter of size \textit{r}, we introduce the structure function $S_{2}^{x} \left(r\right)$ (see Fig. \ref{fig:11} for simulation result),
+For a top-hat filter of size \textit{r}, we introduce the structure function $S_{2}^{x} \left(r\right)$ (see Fig. \ref{fig:11} for simulation result)